MayFlyGame/MetaCodeKit/README.md

-# MetaSourceKit
+# MetaCodeKit
-A Intellij Idea Plugin used to generate code automatically.
+A IntelliJ Idea Plugin used to generate code automatically.